Boosted decision tree reweighting of simulated neutrino interactions for $O(1)$ GeV neutrino cross section measurements: Reweight Results

 For evaluation of the performance, the resulting weights are applied to a statistically independent sample of GENIE v2.12.6 then compared to a sample from the target GENIE v3.04.00 AR23\_20i\_00\_00.
 This subsection discusses the performance for the reweighted categories after they are combined.
 The individual results for each category can be found in Appendix \ref{appx:figures}.

-The combined differential cross-sections of categories with 1 or more detectable proton(s) (``1p0n'', ``1p1n'', ``2p0n'', ``2p1n'', ``others'') in the final state are shown in Figure \ref{fig:combined-test}; reweight variables (leading proton's momenta, proton calorimetric energy, and $\mu^-$ momenta) along with untrained observables such as TKI variables $\delta\alpha_T,\delta p_T, \delta \phi_T$, leading proton kinetic energy $T_p$ and angle $\theta$ are plotted.
-The combined differential cross-sections of all categories (including ones without protons, ``0p0n'' and ``0p1n'') are shown in Figure \ref{fig:combined-sumProton-test}.
+The combined differential cross sections of categories with 1 or more above-threshold proton(s) (``1p0n'', ``1pNn'', ``2p0n'', ``2pNn'', ``others'') in the final-state are shown in Figure \ref{fig:combined-test}; reweight variables (leading proton's momenta, proton calorimetric energy, and $\mu^-$ momenta) along with untrained observables such as TKI variables $\delta\alpha_T,\delta p_T, \delta \phi_T$, leading proton kinetic energy $T_p$ and angle $\theta$ are plotted.
+The combined differential cross sections of all categories (including ones without protons, ``0p0n'' and ``0pNn'') are shown in Figure \ref{fig:combined-sumProton-test}.
 Only the trained reweight variables are plotted, though the proton calorimetric momenta and energy are the sum of separately trained calorimetric low KE and tracked high KE components.

-Frequency histograms are converted to differential cross-sections, where subsample cross-sections of source test sample are scaled to match that of target sample, so the total cross-sections combined are matched in magnitude.
+Frequency histograms are converted to differential cross sections, where subsample cross sections of the source test sample are scaled to match that of the target sample, so the total cross sections combined are matched in magnitude.

 As shown in Figure \ref{fig:combined-test}, reweighters are able to identify the differences across source and target samples, which are mostly compensated by the source sample's new weights.
 The two-sample Kolmogorov-Smirnov (K-S) test statistic $D_{\text{KS}}$ is defined as the maximum distance between two empirical cumulative distribution functions $F_m(x)$ and $F_n(x)$,